Introduction: Attribute Control Chart

 – a Power BI report with your Dataset (including task names, start dates, end dates, etc. )

-– a Dataset with a date table
+– a Dataset with a date or time table

 Link tables